Hospital pharmacist

 Employers

-The majority of hospital pharmacists work for the NHS.
+Most hospital pharmacists work for the NHS.

 It's also possible to work in the private sector for companies such as the Circle Health Group, BUPA and Nuffield Health.

 NHS trusts may also employ locum pharmacists to work in their hospital pharmacy departments.
-In these instances, you may work for an agency but you could also work for an individual hospital or NHS trust on a casual basis.
+In these instances, you may work for an agency, but you could also work for an individual hospital or NHS trust on a casual basis.

 There are also some opportunities to work at health centres, nursing homes, hospices and GPs' surgeries.